sharetribe/flex-docs/src/docs/howto-payments/stripe-connect-platform-review/index.md

 published: true
 ---

+If you create a new Stripe Platform, you might get reviewed by Stripe.
-Starting from February 2019, Stripe started to review all new Connect Platforms.
-They don't seem to review all of them, and they haven't shared how they select which one to review, but it might happen.
+They do not seem to review all of them, and they have not shared how they select which one to review, but it might happen.
 They've said that this is because of recent regulations.
 You'll have to provide some details about your business and Stripe promise they will review and enable your Stripe Platform within one business day.

 ## How to apply for Connect review at Stripe